What is incivility?

 The Impact of Incivility

-This impact has a direct impact on the recipient, and this has been measured in the office place by Christine Porath[2].
-She found:
+This impact has a direct impact on the recipient, and this has been measured in the office place by Christine Porath [1].
+She found this lined up with the bandwidth concept:

 - 61% reduction in cognitive ability